-I find it ironic that my first random hike would start in a place where those in Greek Mythology went to seek help in making a big decision.
+I found it ironic that my first random hike would start in a place where those in Greek Mythology went to seek help in making a big decision.
 Maybe I could ask The Oracle if it’s a fool’s errand to contemplate a tenth of 1001 hikes.
 Maybe I could bypass Greece altogether, head to Florence and run back and forth on the Ponte Vecchio 99 more times.

 Offering your brain 1001 options when it can only spin seven plates isn’t even fair.
 In her 2004 study Professor Sheena Iyenger of Columbia University found that participation levels in a 401K fell when more options were provided.
 (Begley, 2011)

 Out of 59 mutual funds how would you even know which is the best?
 You wouldn’t.
 You wouldn’t even attempt to figure it out.
-You would only be thinking about one thing: What to have for dinner…
+You would only be thinking about one thing – dinner…

 Leave a Reply